BeerB34r/push_swap/notes.md

 	- robot.c
 		-	holds the two stacks, and calls the solving functions
 	- curta.c
-		-	will eventually hold the rotaty-keepy-tracky bits
+		-	holds the rotaty-keepy-tracky bits
 	- instructions.c
 		-	will eventually contain all the push_swap instruction functions